Berlioz’s Birthplace – La Côte Saint-André

 Le Chuzeau

-One of these estates, the farm called Le Chuzeau just outside La Côte, was actually the setting for a dramatic episode in the composer’s life which he narrates in his Memoirs (chapter 10, cited below).
-The exact date is not established, but belongs to the period of tension between Berlioz and his family, after his arrival in Paris in late 1821 and his decision to give up medicine to become a composer.
+The exact date of the episode related in the Memoirs is not established, but belongs to the period of tension between Berlioz and his family, after his arrival in Paris in late 1821 and his decision to give up medicine to become a composer.
 The incident took place during one of the visits he made to La Côte between 1823 and 1825 to put his case against the opposition of his family.
-According to David Cairns (Berlioz, vol. 1, p.
-119-22, 181-3) it should be dated to 1823, and it is probably the case that Berlioz in his Memoirs conflated several different visits to La Côte into one single episode.
+According to David Cairns (Berlioz, vol. 1, pp. 119-22, 181-3) it should be dated to 1823, and it is probably the case that Berlioz in his Memoirs conflated several different visits to La Côte into one single episode.
 Berlioz’s own account runs as follows:

 To understand what follows, you have to know that my mother, who had very strong religious convictions, was also very firm in her views about the arts and everything that relates more or less closely to the theatre — views unfortunately shared even nowadays by many people in France.
 For her actors and actresses, singers, musicians, poets and composers were all monstrous creatures, excommunicated by the church and as such doomed to hell. […]